nariaki3551/ppulp/README.md

 # ppulp

-P(retty)PuLP is an extension of PuLP, linear programming problem modeling tool.
+P(retty)PuLP is an extension of PuLP, linear programming problem modeling tool using [flopt](https://github.com/nariaki3551/flopt).
 You can use the basic features of pulp and the following useful extensions to make modeling simpler.

 [document](https://ppulp.readthedocs.io/en/latest/)